Thursday, June 5, 2025

 Trials on the Trails of Brick Wall Relatives

 This evening, I discovered that at least two bits of information I had listed in my more fledgling days of genealogy were wrong.
 I am sorry for anyone who stumbles upon my information thinking they had found a lead of any sort.
-This is one reason why I tend to work things out on paper over a long, long period of time.
+This is one reason why I began to work things out on paper instead of creating a public family tree.

 In other research, I stumbled on a mention of a Poolesville, Montgomery, Maryland.
-The history mentions a John Poole, along with his brother Joseph and Pooles seem to have lived there for a number of years from about 1760.
-I am hopeful only because John was an established family name for this particular set of Poole.
+The history mentions a John Poole, along with his brother Joseph.
+Pooles seem to have lived there for a number of years from about 1760.
+I am hopeful only because John was an established family name for this particular set of Poole and my family member John Poole born 1810 never fails to give his father's birthplace as Maryland and his mother's birthplace as Washington, D.C.

-Let me hastily add, I do not know if this is MY Poole family ancestors.
+Let me hastily add, I do not know if Poolesville residents were MY Poole family ancestors.
 Since my own relative did NOT follow naming patterns that were commonly used, there is not yet any way of knowing.
-As well the historical facts beyond the name of these settlers in Maryland are about all I have to go on.
+The historical facts beyond the name of these settlers in Maryland are about all I have to go on.
 Is it a win?
 Or another Brick Wall?
 The little history I've found is very little indeed.
 Transcriptions for Maryland as a whole do not seem to be online.

 It is my intention to establish a habit of Genealogy Sundays and hopefully I shall be better about updating my own research.
 I am also working on doing what I failed to do in the beginning and that is gathering citations.
 How unimportant they seemed when I began this research years ago for 'fun' and how important they are now that I want to leave behind as accurate a record as I might as a future help for others!
 I will list updates on individuals on their respective pages, as well, so others can avoid the mistakes I have made.